RERV/BriVL-Brain/README.md

 # BriVL-Brain
-## The code repository for our paper "Multimodal foundation models are better simulators of human brain than unimodal ones"
+## The code repository for our paper "Multimodal foundation models are better simulators of the human brain"

-#  Multimodal foundation models are better simulators of the human brain
 ## 0.Framework
 ```
 encoding_wenlan:.